grannycart/bbq-bicycle/README.md

 ## Note:
+* This is the `main` git branch that contains the content of the book.
+* See also the `pages` branch for the github pages.
-* css/ dir goes with Makefile for compiling epub
+* css/ dir goes with Makefile for compiling epub.
-* sass/ goes with github pages for stylizing web page

 ## License:
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International